Top 10 Oregon Summer Hikes

 Best summer months to hike this trail: August & September

 About the hike: Diamond Peak is one of Oregon's most underrated mountains to summit.
 The majority of the hike is along the Pacific Crest Trail, which is an easy trail leading you through alpine forest and past small lakes.
 The last 1.5 miles of the hike are pretty grueling and this summit does involve some route finding and making sure you have secure hand and foot holds.
 This is not a hike for the inexperienced hiker.
-Once you reach the summit, you can see the very unique wide base of Diamond Peak, and the views span from the Three Sisters down to Mt.
-Thielsen and all the mountains and lakes in between.
+Once you reach the summit, you can see the very unique wide base of Diamond Peak, and the views span from the Three Sisters down to Mount Thielsen and all the mountains and lakes in between.

 (Click here for more information and directions)